Thought-Garden/motf/2023-05-01 - Strategy Meeting.md

 ##### 2. Shared Narrative

--   Combine multiple stories, such as "Map of the Future," "A Billion Dowels," and "Gathering of Tribes," to create a unified narrative that showcases how the tribes are working together.
+-   Combine multiple stories, such as "Map of the Future," "A Billion DAOs," and "Gathering of Tribes," to create a unified narrative that showcases how the tribes are working together.
 -   Emphasize the message of love, support, and collaboration among the tribes.

 ##### 3. Joint Ventures and Slicing the Pie